munificent/craftinginterpreters/book/jumping-back-and-forth.md

 <aside name="break">

-You could do this without `break` statements -- themselves a limited goto-ish construct -- by inserting `!found and` at the beginning of the condition clause of each loop.
+You could do this without `break` statements -- themselves a limited goto-ish construct -- by inserting `!found &&` at the beginning of the condition clause of each loop.

 </aside>